Basic laboratory animal science

 • 3R

 During practical exercises, handling and execution of basic procedures on mice and rats is taught.
-The exercises are compulsory to participate in order to pass the course.
+The exercises are compulsory to participate in, in order to pass the course.